-Cheap mountain bikes offer excitement to your life.
-Much like buying a car, picking out the perfect mountain bike can be a chore – especially when you are on a tight budget.
-So, in order to help get you out on the biking trails we’ve decided to compile this handy buying guide.
+Cheap mountain bikes offer excitement to your life, much like buying a car, picking out the perfect mountain bike can be a chore – especially when you are on a tight budget.
+So, to help get you out on the biking trails, we’ve decided to compile this handy buying guide.

-We decided to give you a few different options at the two biggest price jumps: $500 and $1000.
+We decided to give you a few different options for the two biggest price jumps: $500 and $1000.
 While these bicycles are some of OUR favorites, they might not be for you.
-If nothing else, use our personal reviews as guideposts to bring you to your own decision.
+If nothing else, use our reviews as guideposts to bring you to your own decision.

 Different Mountain Bike Styles

 If all mountain bicycles look the same, you aren’t looking close enough.
-Much like a car, mountain bikes are made dramatically different from model to model and brand to brand.
-The first thing you are going to want to pay attention to is the STYLE of mountain bike that you are looking for.
-Think over the style of riding that you intend to do and then compare it with the follow list.
+Like a car, mountain bikes are made dramatically different from model to model and brand to brand.
+The first thing you will want to pay attention to is the STYLE of mountain bike you are looking for.
+Think over the riding style that you intend to do and then compare it with the following list.

 Trail Mountain Bikes

-– Let’s start off our list with the most common type of mountain bike: the Trail Bike.
-Also occasionally known as a ‘rigid’ bike, Trail Bikes don’t narrow their usage down to any one type of riding or racing.
+Let’s start our list with the most common mountain bike type: the Trail Bike.
+Also occasionally known as a ‘rigid’ bike, Trail Bikes don’t narrow their usage down to any one kind of riding or racing.
 These bikes are typically well rounded and affordable.